-A common way to hang a banner is to use grommets.
+A common banner hanger is to use grommets.
 Grommets are metal rings that are placed along the corners and edges of banners.
 In order to install grommets you will need a grommet machine.
 Grommet machines can cost a few hundred dollars and can be hard on your arms and back.
 Once the grommet is punched into the corners you use rope, zip ties, or bungies to hang the banner

 At the end of the day, most people find that grommets require a significant investment of time and equipment to install.
 And the bad news is, they often still fail.